jaredhendrickson13/pfsense-automator/README.md

         - `--mac` (`-m`) : Return only ARP entries with a specific MAC (e.g. `--mac=00:00:00:00:00:00`)
         - `--vendor` (`-v`) : Return only ARP entries with a specific MAC vendor (e.g. `--vendor=Apple`)
         - `--link` (`-l`) : Return only ARP entries with a specific link type(e.g. `--link=ethernet`)
+        - `--read-json` (`-rf`) : Prints ARP data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports ARP data to a JSON file given an existing directory

 - `--read-xml` : Reads or exports XML configuration